Is Ramen “Authentic” Japanese Food?

 The Amazing Popularity of Ramen

-And there are many ramen shops, offering authentic ramen.
-This is because it is quite common for a businessman to quit their jobs and open their own ramen shops.
-However, each ramen shop has its uniqueness, and the taste is different from one place to another.
+There are many ramen shops, offering their own authentic variations of the dish.
+This is because it is quite common for a businessman to quit their jobs and open ramen shops.
+However, each shop is unique, and the taste is different from one place to another.

-Also, there are local varieties of ramen such as Wakayama ramen, Toyama black ramen, and Tottori Beef ramen.
+Also, there are local varieties: such as Wakayama ramen, Toyama black ramen, and Tottori Beef ramen.
 It is very clear that ramen is very popular among Japanese people.

 Ramen is not Washoku

-However, if you take a moment to think about ramen, you’ll notice that it is clearly different from washoku (traditional Japanese cuisine).
-In fact, some Japanese people even consider ramen to be a type of Chinese food, referring to it as “Chinese soba.”
+If you take a moment to think about ramen, you’ll realize that it is different from washoku (traditional Japanese cuisine).
+In fact, some Japanese people even consider it a type of Chinese food, referring to it as “Chinese soba.”

-This distinction becomes evident when we apply ramen to the earlier definition of washoku.
+This distinction becomes further apparent when we apply the earlier definition of washoku.
 Ramen does not meet any of the criteria associated with washoku.

 (1) The rich variety of ingredients and respect for their unique flavors.